YingruWuGit/HiCKey/README.md

 "nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their row and column indices(0 based).

 Our software can read both the matrix and list form data files.

+# Normalization:

+HiCKey requres normalized Hi-C matrices, that the effect of power law decay removed.
+Usually the observed over expected precedure is preferred, as many Hi-C data are released in this form.
+Otherwise we suggest a simple normalization method: x_{ij}

 # Usage: